microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 ## SSH to NFS node
-To ssh to NFS node use the public IP returned by `az batchai file-server list` or `az batchai file-server show` command and standard ssh port 22 (you don't need to provide it).
+To ssh to NFS node use the public IP returned by `az batchai file-server list` or `az batchai file-server show` command and standard ssh port 22 (you don't need to provide it in ssh command).

 ## Deletion
 Use `az batchai file-server delete` command to delete NFS.